believer/devlog/pages/frontend-testing-workshop.md

   // document contains the text we're looking for.
 If it takes too long
   // the test will timeout.
   expect(await screen.findByText(/luke skywalker/i)).toBeInTheDocument()

+  // This assertion checks that we're no longer rendering the loading state.
+  // It uses queryBy* since a getBy* or findBy* would throw errors if they
+  // can't find the element
+  expect(screen.queryByText(/loading.../)).not.toBeInTheDocument()
 })
 ```